Demetri0/gstranslate/README.md

 `@PATH=` is special directive allow to make keys shorter.
 Allow to avoid duplication, and make less changes in case you need to change keys.

+When you specify `@PATH=pages/index` keys of next rows would be concatenated with this PATH until to next comment line.

 We are using the same directive in `webpack` which translates to path to component.

 For now it is the only one directive.
 If you have another ideas of using them please feel free to create an issue.